10 Things to Do in Barcelona in November

 All Those Food Market| ©Eloisa Ozonas

 Are you a lover of good food?
-Do you consider yourself a foodie?
-Then you can't miss the All Those Food Market that is held every year in November and May at the Teatre Nacional de Catalunya.
+Do you consider yourself a true foodie?
+Then you can’t miss the All Those Food Market, held every year in November and May at the Teatre Nacional de Catalunya.

-This weekend-long event aims to bring locals and visitors to Barcelona to the most original and attractive projects of the gastronomic scene through original and innovative gastronomic proposals, creative workshops, craft beers, live music and activities for the little ones of the house.
+This weekend-long event aims to introduce locals and visitors to the most original and appealing projects on the culinary scene through unique and innovative culinary offerings, creative workshops, craft beers, live music, and activities for the whole family.

-But if you are not in Barcelona during the celebration of this gastronomic festival, do not worry, because I have another great plan for you: hiring a gastro tour through the markets of Barcelona you will explore the modern and at the same time traditional local markets of Barcelona while you discover the authentic flavors of Catalan cuisine.
-You will not be disappointed!
+But if you’re not in Barcelona during this food festival, don’t worry—I’ve got another great plan for you: by booking a food tour of Barcelona’s markets, you’ll explore the city’s modern yet traditional local markets while discovering the authentic flavors of Catalan cuisine.
+You won’t be disappointed!

 • Where: Teatre Nacional de Catalunya

-• Recommended if: you like gastronomy and innovation in cuisine
+• Recommended if: you love gastronomy and culinary innovation

 5. Celebrate independent cinema at L’Alternativa in Barcelona this November

 Barcelona is a modern, young city with many independent artists.
-One of the greatest exponents of this is L'Alternativa, the Barcelona Independent Film Festival.
+One of the prime examples of this is L’Alternativa, the Barcelona Independent Film Festival.

-This event, which takes place the last two weeks of November at the CCCB, celebrates creativity, diversity and the independence of artists.
+This event, which takes place during the last two weeks of November at the CCCB, celebrates the creativity, diversity, and independence of artists.

-The great thing about this Independent Film Festival is that the films that are screened have different themes, so they reach a very wide audience.
-In addition, other activities are also organized, such as lectures and masterclasses, prepared to bring the general public (including children) to the audiovisual world.
+The great thing about this Independent Film Festival is that the films screened cover a wide range of themes, allowing them to reach a very broad audience.
+Additionally, other activities are organized, such as lectures and masterclasses, designed to introduce the general public (including children) to the world of audiovisual media.

-• Recommended if: you are looking for a cultural plan and you like to see independent films.
+• Recommended if: you’re looking for a cultural outing and enjoy watching independent films

-6. Get warm and traditional with the Castanyada on November 1st
+6. Warm up and embrace tradition with the Castanyada on November 1

 Castanyada| ©Ajuntament d'Esplugues